 - Apply hot or cold to the affected area.
 Apply an ice pack on the area for at least 15-20 minutes at 3-4 times every day on the first 2-3 days after the injury.
 The cold temperature will lessen the flow of blood and lessen the inflammation, pain and the bleeding of the affected area.
 After 2 days, apply a warm compress on the area.

-- Apply heat on the affected area to lessen the muscle knots at the back, promote flow of blood and relaxes the muscles.
-Heat can be in the form of a heating pad or a wet towel warmed for at least 30 seconds in the microwave.
+- Apply heat on the area to lessen the muscle knots at the back, promote flow of blood and relax the muscles.
+Heat can be in the form of a heating pad or a wet towel warmed in the microwave.
 Apply heat for at least 15-20 minutes at 3-5 times every day.

 - In a bathtub filled with warm water, add a cup of Epsom salts and mix until totally dissolved and soak in the solution to relax the knotted muscles.